felipemarino21/Automatizacion/README.md

 Using Maven

-Open a command window and run:
+Open a command window in the project root folder and run:

 maven clean test